Skip to Content

 Dr. Mark Bertin is a developmental & behavioral pediatrician.
 His book about mindful parenting is available on Amazon.

-I have personally used guided body scans for myself to help become calm and focused.
+I have personally used guided body scans for myself to feel more calm and focused.
 If you haven’t tried it yourself, as a parent, look on YouTube and try some short guided meditations.

 I also attended a webinar about how to manage ADHD with mindfulness.
 The woman speaking on the webinar recommended this book of mindful activities for kids.
 The book is amazing (check out the ‘look inside‘ on Amazon), it has 55 activities, and they are all explained step by step and easy to follow.